How to love Church

 We can be his tools that he uses to accomplish change.
 We are the many small rudders that he can apply to turn this ship around.
 It just takes time and his mighty arm on the tiller.
 In our devotion to him and our example of personal holiness, we can do much.

-I remember only a couple of years ago when I attended a little gathering at a friends place.
-There were a bunch of young early 20’s and late teens gathered together in unity around devotion to God.
+I remember only a couple of years ago when I went to a little gathering at a friends place, and found a bunch of young early 20’s and late teens gathered together in unity around devotion to God.
 I got into a discussion with a young lady (I feel very old sometimes) who was discussing our mutual devotion to our God.
 Suddenly, she stopped and said, “Can we pray together?”
-I was a little started by the spontaneity but agreed and readied myself to pray.
+I was a little startled by the spontaneity but agreed and readied myself to pray.
 She put her arm around me and started to pray.
 I closed my mouth and just enjoyed the beauty of the words she offered to our God.
+My arrogant assumption that I as the older male should pray was overcome by her beautiful authenticity.

 Personal devotion, holiness and above all, spontaneity are incredibly infectious.
 Our willingness to be instant in prayer and communion with God, becomes very attractive to other spiritual but hesitant people, encouraging them to join with us in this most holy of practices.